 Joined CSS: 2008

-Elisabeth Benjamin is the Vice President of Health Initiatives at the Community Service Society, where she supervises health policy, health advocacy, and consumer health assistance programs, including: the CSS Navigator Network (CNN), Community Health Advocates (CHA), and the Small Business Assistance Program (SBAP).
-The programs help over 60,000 health care consumers and small businesses enroll in health insurance or access low-cost health care through a toll-free helpline and network of community-based organizations and small business-serving groups.
-She is a co-founder of Health Care for All New York Campaign (HCFANY), a statewide coalition of over 150 organizations devoted to securing affordable, quality health care for all New Yorkers.
+Elisabeth Benjamin is the Vice President of Health Initiatives at the Community Service Society, where she supervises health policy, health advocacy, and consumer health assistance programs, including: the CSS Navigator Network, Community Health Advocates, Independent Consumer Advocacy Network, Harlem Health Advocates Project, and the Small Business Assistance Program.
+Collectively, these programs help over 100,000 New Yorkers each year enroll in or use their health insurance or access low-cost health care.
+Most of these programs offer direct assistance through a toll-free helpline or in-person assistance through a network of community-based organizations and small business-serving groups.
+She is a co-founder of Health Care for All New York Campaign (HCFANY), a statewide coalition of over 170 organizations devoted to securing affordable, quality health care for all New Yorkers.
 She has published extensively and has been a frequent commentator about health policy issues.

-She has received a number of honors, including: the 2012 Progressive Leadership Award (Citizen Action of New York), the 2011 State Consumer Health Advocate Award (Families USA), the 2009 Special Merit Award (Public Health Association of NYC), and the “Health Care Hero” label in New York’s Westsider community newspaper.
-Ms. Benjamin also worked overseas in various community health and humanitarian projects in India, Iraq, the Philippines, Morocco, and Tunisia.
+She has received a number of honors, including: the New York State Health Foundation Health Care Luminary Award (2016); Progressive Leadership Award from Citizen Action of New York (2012), State Consumer Health Advocate Award from Families USA (2011), the Special Merit Award from the Public Health Association of NYC (2009), and was labeled a “Health Care Hero” in New York’s Westsider newspaper.
+Prior to CSS, Ms. Benjamin worked as a health lawyer at the New York Civil Liberties Union, the Legal Aid Society, and Bronx Legal Services.
+She also worked overseas in various community health and humanitarian projects in India, Iraq, the Philippines, Morocco, and Tunisia.